Sydney Conservatorium of Music: History

 At an inquiry into the building of the new Government House in 1836, Colonel George Barney originally suggested converting the stables into offices but later changed his mind to recommend demolition.
 Construction of the new Government House from 1837 finally ensured that another building overshadowed the stables.
 After the erection of the New Government House, the stables were used to accommodate staff and horses.

 Panoramic views form the top of the Garden Palace Exhibition building taken in 1881 by Charles Bayliss are the only known views of the internal courtyard and layout of the stables.
 Additions were made to the north side in the late 1870s or early 1880s.

 By about 1910, the building's role as a horse stables and staff accommodation was ending due to the increasing use of motor cars.
 In 1912 the government declared the building would become a museum whilst the Minister for Public Instruction suggested it as an Academy of Fine Arts but the proposal turned into a specialist Conservatorium of Music.

 From 1913 to 1915, work to convert it into a conservatorium to the design of R. Seymour Wells from the Government Architect's Office was undertaken, including the construction of a roof over the courtyard and the construction of a large auditorium.
 A new entrance of a cantilevered concrete awning was created and the former one removed.
 The windows and doors were altered considerably, though the castellated stuccoed exterior remained.
 The conservatorium auditorium was officially opened on 6 April 1915.Henri Verbrugghen was appointed as director on 20 May 1915 and teaching began on 6 March 1916.
 The site was formerly dedicated with an area of 3 roods 20 perches for a conservatorium of music on 22 December 1916 but was revoked on 2 November 1917 for an enlarged area of 3 roods 31 perches.
 The Conservatorium High School commenced in 1919.

 After consideration of various proposals to increase accommodation, the Carr Labor government decided to rebuild on the site in 1995.
 The enlarged building designed by NSW Government Architect Chris Johnson and the private partnership of Daryl Jackson, Robin Dyke and Robert Tanner was completed in 2001.
-Construction work proceeded in tandem with a major archaeological investigation of the site of the extensions.
+Construction proceeded in tandem with a major archaeological investigation of the site of the extensions.
 Deep excavation around the original core of the building allowed the needs of accommodation be met while preserving views to the site.
 Technological solutions such as separating the building shell from the surrounding sandstone and resting much of the extensions on rubber pads allowed the special acoustic needs of the Conservatorium to be met despite its proximity to the Cahill Expressway and the underground railway line.
 The work won an Australian Award for Urban Design Excellence in 2002.